-This blog’s content was sourced from a webinar recorded on September 23, 2020 at 2PM ET/ 11AM PT with Presenters Kristin Amenson, Debbie Altham, Jeremy Centner and Joel Hatin, in partnership with Sikich LLP and Microsoft.
-Last post
+This blog’s content was sourced from a webinar recorded on September 23, 2020 at 2PM ET/ 11AM PT with Presenters Kristin Amenson, Debbie Altham and Jeremy Centner, in partnership with Sikich LLP and Microsoft.

 Remote workforce needs the cloud